 - Click the Version tab.

 You can also use the following PowerShell code to determine the version of the .dll on your system:

 If the DLL also exists in %windir%\System32\Bits, repeat the previous steps.
 BITS uses the DLL with the higher version number.

 How To Start / Restart BITS service?

-On Windows computer, Background Intelligent Transfer Service is set to start automatically at startup.
+On a Windows computer, Background Intelligent Transfer Service is set to start automatically at startup.
 But due to some Reason, if Service is not started, you may face different problems while check and install windows updates.
 That cause you need to manually check and start the BITS service.

 To do this Press Windows + R key, type services.msc and hit the enter key to open Windows services.
 Now scroll down look for Background Intelligent Transfer Service.
-If this service is Running simply Right click on it and select Restart.
+If this service is Running simply Right-click on it and select Restart.
 This will Restart the BITS service and fix if the service is stuck due to any reason.